PreacherCmdLets/100DaysOfCloud/Journey/001/Readme.md

 ## Introduction

-✍️ (Why) Explain in one or twCloud Research o sentences why you choose to do this project or cloud topic for your day's study.
+✍️ (Why) Explain in one or two Cloud Research o sentences why you choose to do this project or cloud topic for your day's study.

 Microsoft Azure Fundamentals (AZ-900)

 This skill is intended to cover the foundational knowledge needed to understand Microsoft's Azure offering. when it comes to the products and services a Microsoft Azure subscription provides.
 This is an excellent starting point for those looking to get started in working with cloud services and solutions in the Azure space.

+Microsoft Azure Administrator (AZ-104)

+The Azure Administrator implements, manages, and monitors identity, governance, storage, compute, and virtual networks in a cloud environment.
+The Azure Administrator will provision, size, monitor, and adjust resources as appropriate.

+Should have a strong understanding of core Azure services, Azure workloads, security, and governance.
+We should have experience in using PowerShell, the Command Line Interface, Azure Portal, and ARM templates.

+The high-level view of the skills measured in the exam:

+Manage Azure identities and governance (15-20%) Implement and manage storage (10-15%)
+Deploy and manage Azure compute resources (25-30%) Configure and manage virtual networking (30-35%) Monitor and back up Azure resources (10-15%)
+You can find more information on the exam website.

 ## Prerequisite